 If you’ve been working long hours and neglecting self-care, use the new year as a turning point.
 Eat well, get enough sleep, and take care of yourself.
 You may not be able to avoid stress as a lawyer, but you can definitely find ways to manage stress more effectively.

 Jeena Cho, author of The Anxious Lawyer, has written plenty about the benefits of mindfulness.
-Try meditating, even for just a few minutes each day, to clear your mind and set yourself up for success at work.
+Try meditating, even for just a few minutes each day.
+This ritual will help clear your mind and set yourself up for success at work.